 These two men were John Fitzgerald and a teenager named “Bridges,” who some historians believe was actually famous mountain man Jim Bridger.
 However, when Glass was still clinging to life five days later, they decided to abandon him.
 They took his weapons and tools, leaving him helpless in the wilderness.

 But Glass managed to survive — and he made it his life’s mission to seek revenge on the men who had left him to die.

 Hugh Glass’ Ultimate Quest For Revenge

 When Glass regained consciousness, he quickly realized he’d been abandoned.
 Based on his knowledge of his surroundings, he believed he was about 200 miles from Fort Kiowa, where he would be able to get help.

 Crawling at first, then slowly beginning to walk, Hugh Glass made his way toward the fort.
 He ate what he could find.
 This mostly consisted of berries, roots, and insects, but occasionally he came across the remains of buffalo carcasses that had been ravaged by wolves.

 Roughly halfway to his destination, he ran into a tribe of Lakota, who were friendly toward the fur traders.
 There, he managed to bargain his way into a skin boat.

-Today, a monument stands along the southern shore of the Grand River, near the site of Glass’ famous attack, reminding all who pass of the man who took on a grizzly bear and lived to tell the tale.
+Glass’ epic tale was so incredible that it caught the eye of Hollywood and was transformed into the Oscar-winning film The Revenant starring Leonardo DiCaprio.
+Today, a monument stands along the southern shore of the Grand River near the site of Glass’ famous attack, reminding all who pass of the man who took on a grizzly bear and lived to tell the tale.